 5 Marketing Ideas for the Easter Holidays

 Easter is right around the corner.
-As a small business owner, you'll want to promote your business around the holiday.
+As a small business owner, this is a great opportunity to promote your business.
 Although you might not sell chocolate or other typical "Easter products", you can still have an Easter sale!
-After all, Easter is the unofficial start of the Spring.
+After all, Easter is the unofficial start of springtime.
 So, remind your target group that spring is in the air, the birds are singing, and that summer is just over the horizon.

 Table of contents:

-Before we get started, it's good to remember that there are many important holidays in the e-commerce world.
-However, those big shopping days can vary from market to market.
-Download our holidays calendar for the most important marketing days across Europe.
-Just click on the banner below to head to the download page:
+Easter may fall on the same day around the world, but there are many important holidays that vary from market to market (like Mother's Day).
+Download our "Holidays calendar" for the most important marketing days across Europe.
+Just click on the banner below:

 Easter is celebrated in most European countries, even by non-Christians.
 They simply celebrate the changing of the seasons and enjoy some of the traditions: chocolate (more on that below)!
 Before we get into the tips, let's look at a couple stats: